 - The publisher’s site has several pages marked up with ClaimReview.
 If you’re a publisher, learn more about how to add the structured data to your page.

-Publishers and their fact checks are reviewed on an ongoing basis to make sure that:
+Publishers and their fact checks are reviewed on an ongoing basis to make sure:

 - Fact check articles are held to YouTube’s Community Guidelines.